tegbessou/tasting/README.md

 Add a test on each repository on ofId method to check if it's can return null

 Add created at, created by, updated at and updated by for each entity or aggregate

+For post request we should return 200 with payload of the created object and test it

+Compress picture of bottle when we save it